aosabook/500lines/modeller/chapter.md

 complete user interface, which would necessitate a much more sophisticated events system instead of our simple callback system.

 We could do further experimentation to add new features to this project.
 Try one of these:

-* Add a Node type to support triangle meshes for arbitrary shapes.
+* Add a `Node` type to support triangle meshes for arbitrary shapes.
-* Add an Undo stack, to allow undo/redo of modeller actions.
+* Add an undo stack, to allow undo/redo of modeller actions.
-* Save/Load the design using a 3D file format like [DXF](http://en.wikipedia.org/wiki/AutoCAD_DXFhttp://en.wikipedia.org/wiki/AutoCAD_DXF).
+* Save/load the design using a 3D file format like DXF.
 * Integrate a rendering engine: export the design for use in a photorealistic renderer.
 * Improve collision detection with accurate ray-object intersection.

 ## Further Exploration
-For further insight into real-world 3D modelling software, a few Open Source projects are interesting.
+For further insight into real-world 3D modelling software, a few open source projects are interesting.

-[Blender](http://www.blender.org/) is an Open Source full featured 3D animation suite.
+[Blender](http://www.blender.org/) is an open source full-featured 3D animation suite.
 It provides a full 3D pipeline for building special effects in video, or for game creation.
 The modeller is a small part of this project, and it is a good example of integrating a modeller into a large software suite.

-[OpenSCAD](http://www.openscad.org/) is an Open Source 3D modelling tool.
-It is not interactive, rather it reads a script file that specifies how to generate the scene.
+[OpenSCAD](http://www.openscad.org/) is an open source 3D modelling tool.
+It is not interactive; rather, it reads a script file that specifies how to generate the scene.
 This gives the designer "full control over the modelling process".

 For more information about algorithms and techniques in computer graphics, [Graphics Gems](http://tog.acm.org/resources/GraphicsGems/) is a great resource.